 Icebreakers are a valuable tool in building group cohesion.

-Icebreakers and energizers play an important role in a group setting with youth.
-Icebreakers, activities designed to relieve tension or mutual shyness among a gathering of strangers, build connections among participants, minimize barriers, maximize commonalities and build a sense of community.
+Icebreakers and energizers play an important role in a group setting with youth and are used often in Michigan 4-H Youth Development programs.
+Icebreakers are designed to relieve tension or mutual shyness among a gathering of strangers, build connections among participants, minimize barriers, maximize commonalities and build a sense of community.
 Icebreakers, energizers, and team building activities are considered one of the three core elements of 4-H club meeting structure.
-The Michigan 4-H Youth Development’s“Helping You Help Officers and Committees” manual explains that all 4-H club meetings should include elements of business, learning and fun.
+The “Helping You Help Officers and Committees” manual explains that all 4-H club meetings should include elements of business, learning and fun.
 Icebreakers and energizers can infuse “fun” into almost any club or group setting.

 Icebreakers serve several functions in a group meeting:

-- they introduce individuals who may not be familiar with each other,
+- Introduce individuals who may not be familiar with each other.

-- they can energize a group and break-up lengthy presentations or discussions,
+- Energize a group and break up lengthy presentations or discussions.

-- and they can build knowledge or skills around a particular topic.
+- Build knowledge or skills around a particular topic.

 Regarding their placement in a meeting, Icebreakers and energizers are appropriate throughout.
 When used at the beginning of a meeting, they help to familiarize and invigorate a group; in the middle of a meeting, they refocus a group; or at the end, they can serve as a recreational or social break.